stithac/employee-directory/README.md

 ## Features
 The application utilizes React and stateful components to manage and respond to user events.
 In addition, it uses an external API ([Random User API](https://randomuser.me/)) to pull in user data to test.

+## Components
+The application includes the following components.
+They are all stored in the /src/Components folder
+* Footer
+* Jumbotron
+* Navbar
+* Results
+* Table
+* Wrapper

 ## Site Images
 ### Homepage
 The homepage displays the employee directory.
 A search input field is included to allow users to filter the table.
 (Note: Application may have changed slightly since taking screenshot)